 Remote work comes with several advantages and disadvantages.
-Today, we’re going to focus on one of the disadvantages – potential security breaches – and how you can decrease the security risks inherent in remote work.
+Today, we’re going to focus on one of the disadvantages – potential cybersecurity breaches – and how you can decrease the security risks inherent in remote work.

-When all of your employees are in-office, it’s much easier to notice potential security risks, and to address those risks before they develop into something more problematic.
+When all of your employees are in-office, it’s much easier to notice potential cybersecurity risks, and to address those risks before they develop into something more problematic.
 With at-home setups, you have less control – so it’s important to spend the time to set things up properly.

 Setting your remote network up right

 The first step to addressing cybersecurity concerns is ensuring that your team’s home offices are properly configured.
 There are a number of steps you can take to accomplish this.

 First, your team member’s home office setup should be as similar as possible to their at-work setup.
 That means every device should be connected to the computer – and to other devices – in the same way as they’re connected to each other in the office.